lzkostina/Weather-Forecast/report.md

    - Precipitation, and
    - Snowfall

    The NOAA dataset served as the backbone of our analysis, offering a long-term historical perspective essential for training robust prediction models.
+One weakness of the NOAA dataset is that it does not have current data or data from the past few days, which is alleviated with the OpenWeather Dataset.

 * 2. **OpenWeather Dataset**
     To complement the historical data provided by NOAA, we utilized the OpenWeather History API for recent weather data.
 The OpenWeather dataset offered high-resolution, recent weather data, providing a contemporary perspective to complement the long-term historical insights from NOAA.
 This dataset offers hourly historical weather data dating back to January 1, 1979, and includes a wide range of weather parameters such as: